-denote the distance between the order $k$ hyperedges in $g_{N,K}(\bm{U}, \bm{r})$ and $h_{N,K}$, where $y_{e_k}^{(g)}$ and $y_{e_k}^{(h)}$ represent an order $k$ hyperedge in $g_{N,K}( \bm{U}, \bm{r})$ and $h_{N,K}$, respectively.
-Note that no modifications have been made to the hypergraph $g_{N,K}(\bm{U}, \bm{r})$.
-The measure of distance \eqref{eq:l1} corresponds to the number of hyperedges which differ between $h_{N,K}$ and $g_{N,K}(\bm{U}, \bm{r})$.
-This is equivalent to the Hamming distance and is related related to the $l_1$ norm and the exclusive or (XOR) operator.
+denote the discrepancy between the order $k$ hyperedges in $g_{N,K}(\bm{U}, \bm{r})$ and $h_{N,K}$, where $y_{e_k}^{(h)} \in \{0,1\}$ indicates the state of $e_k$ in $h_{N,K}$.
+Intuitively, the distance \eqref{eq:l1} corresponds to the number of hyperedges whose state differs between $h_{N,K}$ and $g_{N,K}(\bm{U}, \bm{r})$.
+This is equivalent to the Hamming distance and is related to both the $l_1$ norm and the exclusive or (XOR) operator.
 Evaluating this distance does not require the $\sum_{k=2}^K {{N} \choose {k}}$ computations suggested by \eqref{eq:l1}, and we can instead evaluate the discrepancy by only considering hyperedges that are present in $g_{N,K}(\bm{U}, \bm{r})$ and $h_{N,K}$.
-In practice this is likely to be far less than the number of possible hyperedges and details of this calculation are discussed in Appendix \ref{app:evallikelihood}.
+In practice, this is likely to be far less than the number of possible hyperedges and details of this are discussed in Appendix \ref{app:evallikelihood}.

 Given this notion of hypergraph distance the likelihood of observing $h_{N,K}$, conditional on $\bm{U},\bm{r}$ and $\bm{\upvarphi}$, can be written as